Like Church Reef, it is a patch reef (small, isolated coral platform) which has no permanent island.

 Kapikan Reef is a hot spot for snorkeling and diving activities.

-Towards the northern end lies an extensive reef top at a depth of 1 to 5 meters, making it perfect for marine activities including scuba diving, muck diving, snorkeling and free diving.
+Towards the northern end lies an extensive reef top at a depth of 1 to 5m, making it perfect for marine activities including scuba diving, muck diving, snorkeling and free diving.

 These shallow coral areas occur on the inner side of the reef rim and are particularly well developed, measuring several hundred meters wide in some places.